build-demo/unblockme/README.md

 ## About The Project

 Unblockme is a Github bot.
 With unblockme, an MLH fellow can request technical assistance and schedule a meeting with a mentor.
 How?
-By creating an issue on a repository and --all set.
+By creating an issue on a repository and bam!--all set.
 The MLH mentor gets better context of the challenge the MLH fellow is experiencing.
-With Unblockme, we begin the ask right from the repository before the meeting.
+You begin the ask right from the repository before the meeting.
 All a fellow needs to schedule a meeting is to create an issue on the repository.

 Here's why unblockme is helpful: